Hundreds of high-risk veterans in Wichita get COVID vaccine

 WICHITA, Kan.
 (KSNW) – The Robert Dole VA Medical Center has vaccinated hundreds of veterans in Wichita since getting access to the COVID-19 vaccine.

-“They’re a population that sees this as an opportunity to serve their community by doing their duty and getting their vaccine,” said Dole VA Disease Prevention Manager, Victoria Audley.
+“They’re a population that sees this as an opportunity to serve their community by doing their duty and getting their vaccine,” said Victoria Audley, Dole VA disease prevention manager.

-She said since the medical center started offering the vaccine to veterans staff has received thousands of calls from veterans to book appointments to get the vaccine.
+She said since the medical center started offering the vaccine to veterans, the staff has received thousands of calls from veterans to book appointments to get the vaccine.

 “Since being in the military you got flu shots, nothing gave me any pause to get this vaccine,” said Eddie Wells, Air Force veteran.